Selective decay in fluids with advected quantities: MHD and Hall MHD: Conclusions

 \section{Conclusions}

 This paper has introduced modifications of the equations of ideal fluid dynamics with advected quantities to allow selective decay of either the energy $h$ or the Casimir quantities $C$ in its Lie-Poisson formulation.
-The dissipated quantity (energy or Casimir, respectively) is shown to decrease in time until the modified system reaches a state that holds for ideal energy-Casimir equilibria, namely $\delta(h+C)=0$.
-The result holds for Lie-Poisson equations in general, independently of the Lie algebra and the choice of Casimir.
-The selective decay results are always consistent with the ideal energy-Casimir equilibrium conditions.
-However, the selective decay process sometimes tends towards only some of the energy-Casimir conditions, not all of them.
+The quantity selected to be dissipated (energy or Casimir, respectively) is shown to decrease in time until the modified system reaches a { set of equilibrium states that contains the ideal energy-Casimir equilibria satisfying $\delta(h+C)=0$.} The result holds for Lie-Poisson equations in general, independently of the Lie algebra and the choice of Casimir. { The ideal energy-Casimir equilibrium conditions also produce equilibrium states of the selective decay equations.
+However, in certain situations the time-asymptotic states of the selective decay process satisfies} only some of the energy-Casimir conditions, not all of them.
 This is explained in the proof of the main result, Theorem \ref{SteadyStates}.
-Thus, the selective decay mechanism introduced here does not necessarily approach fully time-independent solutions of the unmodified ideal equations.

-We interpret the selective decay modifications of the equations as dynamical and nonlinear parameterizations of the interactions among different scales, obtained by introducing new nonlinear pathways to dissipation.
-The modification process is illustrated with a number of selected decay examples that pass to stable energy-Casimir equilibria for magnetohydrodynamics (MHD) and Hall MHD in 2D and 3D by decay of either the energy or the Casimirs.
+We interpret the selective decay modifications of the equations as dynamical nonlinear parameterizations of the interactions among different scales, obtained by introducing new nonlinear pathways to dissipation.
+The modification process is illustrated with a number of selective decay examples that pass to equilibria for magnetohydrodynamics (MHD) in 2D and 3D by decay of either the energy or the Casimirs.

-The balance between the Casimir and energy that occurs at a critical point of their sum determines the class of equilibria that is achievable by a given choice of constraint force.
 Equations \eqref{Casimir_dissipation} and \eqref{LP_form-hdis-mu} provide the constraint forces that will guide the ideal MHD system into a particular class of equilibria, by decreasing, respectively, either the Casimir at constant energy, or vice versa.
 The existence of a constraint force that will dynamically guide the ideal MHD system into a certain class of equilibria (or preserve it once it has been obtained) may provide useful ideas in the design and control of magnetic confinement devices.